Alternative Images also known as Any-Image

 Tested Matrix

-Below matrix presents the combinations tested and confirmed working.
+The matrix below presents the combinations tested and confirmed working.

 x86_64